I Don’t Like Hiding My Huevos!

 Understanding Cultural Differences

 Take small steps to explore and learn about them, and don’t be afraid to ask questions or seek guidance from others.
 And most importantly, be patient with yourself as you navigate this cultural journey.
-You may find that embracing these new traditions brings joy and enriches your own cultural experience in unexpected ways.
+You may find that embracing these new traditions brings joy and enriches your cultural experience unexpectedly.

 Easter is Pascua in Spanish.